Table of Contents

 You may recognize Spicer’s name if you watched HBO’s Treme since she appeared in an episode and acted as as a culinary consultant.
 These days, she assumes the restaurant’s executive chef role along with Chef de Cuisine Eason Barksdale.

 We also have vivid memories of the food, especially the Smoked Duck PB&J. This sandwich may be the best sandwich in a city known for Po Boys and Muffalettas.
-With ingredients like smoked duck, peanut-cashew butter and pepper jelly, it’s certainly the city’s most unusual sandwich.
+With ingredients like smoked duck, peanut-cashew butter and pepper jelly, it’s certainly the city’s most unusual sandwich and one of the reasons that many consider lunch at Bayona to be the best lunch in the French Quarter and maybe even the best lunch in New Orleans.

 Must Eat at Bayona